ohscar/rmalloc/doc/paper/jeff.rst

 rmdestroy
 ~~~~~~~~~
-Doesn't do anything - client code owns the heap.
+Doesn't do anything - client code owns the heap passed on to rminit.

 Testing
 ===========